pts/tinyveracrypt/README.txt

 """"""""""""""""""""""""""""""""""""""""""""""
 This functionality is available from the command-line:

-  $ ./tinyveracrypt.py init --truecrypt RAWDEVICE
+  $ ./tinyveracrypt.py init --type=truecrypt RAWDEVICE

 tinyveracrypt also supports the `truecrypt --create' syntax, e.g. these are
 equivalent: